 Style?
 I'm uncomplicated.
-I have a documentary journalistic approach - observant, candid, in with the action, off the cuff, un-posed - but above all truthful.
+My approach - observant, candid, in with the action, off the cuff, un-posed - but above all truthful.
 I'm not into special effects or heavy editing.
 My aim is to create beautiful, uncluttered images.
 Images that speak for themselves, photographs that narrate, pictures that record and reveal.

 When not taking photographs, drawing, painting or editing images I like to go running (10k's, that kind of thing), visiting the coast, eating fish and chips whilst staring out to sea and playing with gadgets (not at the same time).